Speakers:

 - These combinations are being developed for patients with highly resistant bacterial infections and have reached the clinical trials stage

-This live webinar including an interactive Q&A session will be broadcast on 22 July 2025.
-Find your timezone here.
+This live webinar including an interactive Q&A session was broadcast on 22 July 2025.

 If you have questions or comments, please let us know: revive@gardp.org.